philipcristiano/et/README.md

 ### Migrations

-Migrations are handled with Atlas.
+Migrations are handled with `et-migrate` tool included in this package/Docker image

-Due to Postgres Extentions being for logged-in users a manual command is required on initial deploy

-`CREATE EXTENSION IF NOT EXISTS ltree;`